What Makes DIfficult Conversations DIfficult?

 Tom, a senior leader in an MNC, knew that the mistake he made had an impact on this team.
 He felt a need to apologize to his team, but he hesitates.
 He has spent years building his reputation as a strong, caring and competent leader.
 The fear of losing respect was one that occupied his mind the most.

 In hierarchical societies, admitting to a mistake can feel dangerous, especially among men.
-This fear of losing face (面子) and losing respect stops many conversations before they even begin.
-One of the main causes of breakdowns in marriages are husbands feeling that there is a lack of respect from their wives.
+Research done on marriage relationships showed that generally men need to feel respected while women generally want to feel that they are cared for.
+For many men, the fear of losing face (面子) and losing respect stops many conversations before they even begin.

 For many leaders, these conversations feel like playing a game of Jenga.
 One wrong move, and the whole tower might come tumbling down.
 Owning up to a mistake is often a difficult conversation for many male leaders because of the fear that it will lead to a huge loss of respect.
 For many, this loss of respect reflects a huge loss in the sense of identity.